What the 2083/84 budget changes at Rs 30k, 50k, 1 lakh and 2 lakh a month

 - The monthly figure is your basic salary.
 Real packages split into basic plus allowances, but tax is on the total, and using basic keeps the SSF math clean.

 - You contribute to the Social Security Fund.
 The 11% employee contribution reduces taxable income, and SSF membership waives the 1% floor, so your first Rs 10 lakh is taxed at 0%.
+(If you are weighing where retirement money should sit, the CIT vs PF vs SSF comparison covers the trade-offs.)

 - You are a single filer with no other deductions modelled.
 Insurance premiums, CIT top-ups, and the taxable one-month Dashain expense are left out so the comparison is like-for-like.